 Numerous artists and musicians have attributed some of their best works to their dreams.
 Paul McCartney claims that the melody for Yesterday and the hook for Let It Be came to him in a dream.
 I wish I could tell you that even one of your dreams is going to be as profitable as a hit Beatles song, but you’d be dreaming.

-One study found that people who experienced REM sleep during naps were more likely to before better on creativity-oriented word problems.
+One study found that people who experienced REM sleep during naps were more likely to perform better on creativity-oriented word problems.
 REM sleep and dreams helped participants see connections between seemingly unrelated things.

 Dreaming Helps Us Remember